martijnschouten/tiepielcr_gui/README.md

 Note that in order to use leverage the GPU for the demodulation cuda toolkit 11.3 should downloaded and installed.
 It can be downloaded from: https://developer.nvidia.com/cuda-downloads

-# compilation
+# Instructions
-In order to compile the python code manually:
+In order run the python code:

 windows:
 1. download and install the tiepie HS5 usb driver from https://www.tiepie.com/en/usb-oscilloscope/handyscope-hs5#downloads